 If Your Hair Is Dyed

-Color-treated hair costs a lot of money, so it makes sense you that you’d rather not play a game of chance when it comes to finding the right shampoo.
+Color-treated hair costs a lot of money, so it makes sense that you’d rather not play a game of chance when it comes to finding the right shampoo.
 This one from Redken is formulated with pyrithione zinc, which treats dandruff without stripping your hair color.
-It’s also convenient: I can apply the shampoo to my dry scalp and let it marinate before heading into the shower (or it works on a wet scalp, too).
+It’s also convenient: you can apply the shampoo to your dry scalp and let it marinate before heading into the shower (or it works on a wet scalp, too).